 How to swatch makeup

 If there are several cosmetic patches on the page, cover them with white paper.
 You want to see only the colour swatch book and the product in question.
-Therefore, keep your swatches far enough apart on the same page to isolate them from neighbours or it will alter your perceptions and decisions.

 Lay your swatch book above the cosmetic area.
-Anchor down the bottom strip with one hand.
+Hold down the bottom strip with one hand.
 Looking across at both the colour and the swatches, flip the pages of the book past the makeup.
 Open the pages enough to see the entire strip.

 This process is equally effective with eyeliner, bronzer, any cosmetic you choose.
 Even mascara.